Frequently Asked Questions

 How do I get my age group award?

-If you won an age group award, it will be mailed via the US Postal Service within the next 30 days.
+If you win an age group award, it will be mailed via the US Postal Service within 6 weeks of the race.
+The age group awards are personalized to each winner, so they take a long time to complete.

 My GPS says I ran longer than 13.1/26.2.
 Are you sure the course is accurate?